vpsfreecz/vpsadminos/docs/user-guide/setup.md

 a functional package manager around which vpsAdminOS is built.
 Please follow the [installation instructions][install-nix].

-For the purposes of this user guide, you don't need to be familiar with Nix and NixOS, but it certainly helps.
-It's also good know the basics of ZFS -- e.g. what is a zpool, dataset, or a snapshot.
-To use vpsAdminOS in production, you definitely need to know how to use [Nix] with [nixpkgs], [NixOS] and most likely [NixOps] as well.

 # Downloading vpsAdminOS
 Clone the git repositories of vpsAdminOS and our version of nixpkgs: